shubhachandra/gcp-py/README.md

+Minutes:

+Sandbox environments will use subnet mask /27.

+For all applications (production/non-production), the subnet mask /27 is insufficient due to the requirement of running 3 Composer instances per subnet.

+Recommended subnet mask for non-production and production environments: /26 (covering test, SA, UAT, and saferoom).

+Each subnet in non-production and production environments will accommodate:

+2 development projects.

+3 Composer instances per subnet.

+Dataproc subnet allocations will require explicit requests from application teams.

+Summary:

+Sandbox: /27 subnet mask

+Non-production/Production: /26 subnet mask (for test, SA, UAT, saferoom)

-Here’s a Confluence-friendly version of the Google Cloud Network Intelligence Center - Network Analyzer Implementation document.
+Dataproc: Requires explicit subnet allocation requests Here’s a Confluence-friendly version of the Google Cloud Network Intelligence Center - Network Analyzer Implementation document.
 It includes proper formatting with headers, code blocks, and SQL styling to ensure readability.

 ⸻